Oracle Java Audit

 • How to Avoid This Trigger:

-• Implement Software Asset Management (SAM) Practices: Smaller Oracle footprint doesnโ€™t mean you can ignore Oracle.
+• Implement Software Asset Management (SAM) Practices: A smaller Oracle footprint doesnโ€™t mean you can ignore It.
 Include Java in your regular software audits.
-Maintain an inventory of Oracle software, even if it’s a small one.
+Maintain an inventory of Oracle software, even a small one.
 If you show strong SAM discipline, even with Oracle products, youโ€™ll be better prepared to demonstrate compliance if questioned.

 • Donโ€™t Signal Lack of Knowledge: If Oracle does reach out to you, avoid saying things like โ€œWe didnโ€™t know Java needed a license.โ€ That will only encourage them.
 Instead, if you are confident in your compliance (for example, if you only use OpenJDK or have already obtained the necessary licenses), you can respond with that information.
 If youโ€™re not confident, then consider seeking help and investigating quietly.